This leaflet gives a brief overview of the different types of germs (microbes) that can cause infections.

 There are some antiviral medicines that are used for certain infections - such as antiretroviral medicines used to treat HIV.
-Another example is aciclovir and related medicines which are used to treat certain herpes virus infections.
+Another example is aciclovir and related medicines which are used to treat certain herpes virus infections including shingles.
 As a rule, antiviral medicines do not clear the virus from the body.
 They usually work by stopping the virus from multiplying and so 'control' the virus and the infection that it causes.

 Many types of fungi exist and cause problems in humans, animals and plants.
 Fungal infections commonly affect the skin and nails in humans.
 They can cause ringworm, athlete's foot, other localised skin rashes and infections in and around nails.
 Modern creams usually work well to clear a local fungal rash quickly.
 However, nail infections can be rather stubborn and may need long-term treatment of antifungal medicines taken by mouth.